isabella232/docs-13/docs/guides/Export_schema_and_content.md

-# Exporting your Schema and Content
+# Export your Schema and Content

 To export the GraphQL schema or the content of your GraphCMS project, you can use the export function from the _Settings_ page.